Articles About Ponant

 Submit Your Own Review

 Cruising for some 25 years, this chic French line is a Francophile’s dream.
 Ponant’s crew is discreet, the décor is subtle and the food is tantalizing.
 French desserts, French cheeses and French wines accompany passengers on cruises around the world, from French Polynesia and the Caribbean to the North and South Poles, and lots in between.
 Passengers are a well-traveled, well-dressed international lot and the handsome captains stroll around the ship in short sleeves chatting to guests as if they are one of the passengers.
 Ponant is a bit of Europe no matter where the ships are sailing.
 In late 2014, the company’s name was simplified from the French Compagnie du Ponant, to just Ponant, a simpler name for the company’s growing international audience, though Ponant still remains the only French-flagged, French-flavored cruise line out there.
-Ponant is in the midst of building frenzy, with five 184-passenger expedition vessels in the pipeline between now and 2021.
-An icebreaker is to follow.
-Some sailings are directly operated by Ponant and others are under charter for special interest groups.
+Ponant is in the midst of building frenzy, with six 184-passenger expedition vessels in the pipeline between now and 2021.
+A hybrid electric icebreaker is to appear in 2021 and be able to make it to Geographic 90 Degrees North – The North Pole.
+N.B.
+Some sailings are directly operated by Ponant and others are under charter to well-known firms individual sales as well as for special interest groups.

 Ship, Year Delivered & Passengers